Harold Dejan

 Harold Andrew "Duke" Dejan (February 4, 1909 – July 5, 2002) was an American jazz alto saxophonist and bandleader in New Orleans.
-Dejan is best remembered as leader of the Olympia Brass Band, including during the 1960s and 1970s when it was considered the top band in the city.
+Dejan is best remembered as leader of the Olympia Brass Band during the 1960s and 1970s, when it was considered the top band in the city.

+Biography

 Born into a Creole family in New Orleans, he took clarinet lessons as a child before switching to saxophone, and became a professional musician in his teens, joining the Olympia Serenaders and then the Holy Ghost Brass Band.
 He played regularly in Storyville, at Mahogany Hall, and on Mississippi riverboats.
-He also worked in the mail office of the Lykes Brothers Steamship Company for 23 years, and, in World War II, played in Navy bands.
+He also worked in the mail office of the Lykes Brothers Steamship Company for 23 years and played in Navy bands during World War II.

-He returned to his day job and his parallel musical career after the war, leading his own band, Dejan's Olympia Brass Band, from 1951.
-The band often appeared at Preservation Hall, recorded nine albums, and also toured internationally, making 30 concert tours of Europe and one of Africa.
-It featured in the James Bond movie Live and Let Die, and in many TV commercials.
+After the war, Dejan returned to his day job and his music career, leading his own band, Dejan's Olympia Brass Band, from 1951.
+The band often appeared at Preservation Hall, recorded nine albums, and toured internationally, making 30 concert tours of Europe and one of Africa.
+The band appeared in the James Bond movie Live and Let Die, and in many TV commercials.

-Dejan suffered a stroke in 1991, which left him unable to play the saxophone, but continued as a band leader and singer until shortly before his death.
+In 1991 Dejan suffered a stroke, which left him unable to play the saxophone, but he continued as a band leader and singer until shortly before his death.
+He was buried at Saint Louis Cemetery #3 in New Orleans.